Christmas robin bunting

 Fold the bias binding in half and mark half way.
 If you have an even number of triangles, starting in the middle and working out towards one end, pin the top of half of your triangles to the bias binding with the desired distance between them.
 Remember that the space from the middle of the bias binding to the first triangle is half the distance.
 The bias binding should be folded in half lengthways and pinned with one half behind and then other half folded over the front of the top of the triangles.
 Repeat with the other half of the triangles pinning from the centre and out towards the other end.
 If you have an odd number of triangles, pin one triangle in the middle and work outwards.

 Sew all the way along the bias binding as close to the lower edge as possible.
+I also then added some bells to every other flag.
+I sewed them to the point with a few stitches.
 Your bunting is finished!

 Back to blog